Marven’s First Novel, chapter #07

 "I don't understand this."

-"Of course, you'd say that."
+"Yeah, of course, you'd say that."

 When she got home, her mother asked, "Have you talked to her?"